Sport and Exercise Science

 Sport and exercise science plays an important role in today’s society, benefitting those at a recreational and elite sporting level, as well as the general population.

 The combination of scientific rigour and practical experience ensures that you develop a wide range of knowledge and skills in preparation for a variety of graduate level careers in industry, professional sport, health and education.

-In the Guardian University Guide 2017 our Sports Science courses are ranked number two in the country.
+In the Guardian University Guide 2018 our Sports Science courses are ranked number one in England.

 What will I experience?

 - Choose to take a careers based unit or industry placement year, enabling you to gain work experience in an area related to sport, exercise and health

 - Benefit from a flexible curriculum which covers important issues within the areas of sport, exercise and physical activity